Thumbtack (website)

-Thumbtack is an American home services website.
-It is an online directory that allows users to search for, rate, and hire local service providers to work on a variety of personal projects, including home improvement, financial and legal services, and event planning.
-The company is backed by Sequoia Capital, Tiger Global Management, Javelin Venture Partners, Baillie Gifford, and Capital G, among others.
+Thumbtack is an American online home services marketplace that connects users with local service professionals across a range of categories, including home improvement, wellness, financial and legal services, technology repair, and event planning.

+Founded in 2008 and headquartered in San Francisco, California, the platform allows customers to compare prices, read reviews, and hire local professionals directly through its website and mobile app.
+The company is privately held and backed by investors including Sequoia Capital, Tiger Global Management, Javelin Venture Partners, Baillie Gifford, and Capital G. Thumbtack operates as a remote, virtual-first company, with employees across the U.S., Canada, and the Philippines.

-Early years
+History

-Thumbtack was founded in 2008 by Marco Zappacosta, Jeremy Tunnell, Jonathan Swanson, and Sander Daniels.
+Thumbtack was founded in San Fancisco, California, in 2008, by Marco Zappacosta, Jeremy Tunnell, Jonathan Swanson, and Sander Daniels.
+The platform was designed as a directory of service providers with listings including their photo, bio, and details of the services offered.

+By February 2012, Thumbtack had reached 250,000 local merchants and service professionals utilizing the platform.

 Investment

 In June 2010, Thumbtack.com raised $1.2 million in funding, primarily from angel investors.
 In January 2012, Thumbtack raised another $4.5 million through a Series A round of venture capital funding.
 In June 2013, Thumbtack raised an additional $12.5 million through a Series B round of venture capital funding.
 In May 2014, Thumbtack raised $30 million through a Series C round of venture capital funding from Sequoia Capital and Tiger Global Management.
 In August 2014, Thumbtack raised $100 million through a Series D round of venture capital funding, led by Google Capital.
 In September 2015, Thumbtack raised $125 million of venture capital funding, led by Baillie Gifford.

 In July 2019 the company secured $150 million in Series F at a valuation of nearly $1.7 billion.

-In July 2021 the company raised $275 million at a $3.2 billion valuation.
+In July 2021 the company raised $275 million at a $3.2 billion valuation led by the Qatar Investment Authority.

-Competitors

-Thumbtack's major competitors include Yelp, HomeAdvisor, Angi and TaskRabbit.